 Limiting production - perhaps by failing to expand or invest, so increasing prices and profits but disadvantaging customers who cannot easily move elsewhere.

 Restriction of supply to distributors - again with a view to maintaining high prices and profits.
 But this is in practice often allowed.
 It is still possible for the manufacturers of certain goods to 'recommend' retail prices, and this can get pretty close to price-fixing.
 And the prices of luxury goods can be kept artificially high by restricting their availability.
 Very few shops are, for instance, allowed to sell Hermes scarves or Rolex watches.
-This restriction of competition is allowed on 'public interest' grounds, for it is felt that the public would be less well served if they were not allowed to spend money on luxury goods so as to show, in effect, how wealthy they are.
+This is because it is felt that a manufacturer should be allowed a measure of control over its brand value - in which it has often invested very heavily.

 Excessive pricing - One obvious (but hard to define) symptom of abuse of dominant position would be surprisingly high prices (and profits).
 Interestingly, the European Court (the CJEU) found that such pricing could be identified if prices in one country (in which the company was dominant) were much higher than in another (in which it was not).
 In more detail:

 - the Court recognised that there is not a single method to determine whether prices are unfair.

 - However a good method is to compare rates charged in neighbouring countries if the Member States taken into account present similar features (i.e.: consumption habits, economy and citizen welfare).

 - Furthermore, the Court combined the above described “geographic comparison” among neighbouring countries with a wider comparison among all the Member States by using a purchasing power parity index (“PPP”) index which helps overcoming the differences between countries with heterogeneous economic conditions.